 - Loss of the natural space between breasts resulting in symmastia or uniboob

-- Implant malposition or the implants may become too high or too low after surgery
+- Implant malposition of the implants may become too high or too low after surgery.

-- Breast tissue compression that may lead to atrophy of the natural breast tissues
+- Breast tissue compression may lead to atrophy of the natural breast tissues.

 - Breast ptosis and thinning of breast skin

 When the need calls for it, plastic surgeons opt to choose bigger or heavier implants during breast reconstruction surgery.
 They may also allow the use of bigger implants in patients who previously had breast implants already.
 Plastic surgeons are careful to evaluate the patient’s natural breast tissues, breast size, and even the degree of sagging along with their weight and height before they give full consent to use larger and heavier implants.

 Breast Enhancement Options: Fat Transfer vs. Breast Implants